 The Nintendo Switch provides plenty of ways to control your games, including the “traditional” setup with two Joy-Con controllers, just a single Joy-Con, and even a touchscreen, but nothing allows you to play with more precision than Nintendo’s Switch Pro Controller.
-The optional, but essential peripheral control sticks and buttons rival those of the Xbox One, but you won’t be able to get the same battery life out of the Switch Pro.
-With a 1300mAh internal lithium-ion battery, you’ll need keep it charged if you want to use it for long periods of time.
+The optional to some, but essential to others, peripheral control sticks and buttons rival those of the Xbox One, but you won’t be able to get the same battery life out of the Switch Pro Controller.
+With a 1,300mAh internal lithium-ion battery, you’ll need to keep it charged if you want to use it for long periods of time.
 Here are some tips for getting the most out of your Nintendo Switch Pro Controller battery.

 The Nintendo Switch Pro Controller comes with a USB-C to USB-A cable for connecting it to the console’s dock.
 Most people leave the Switch in the dock when it isn’t in use, either turned off or in its sleep mode while it charges.
 This is also the optimal time for charging your controller.